tugbayatilla/adventofcode23/README.md

 - i also spent a lot of time to write a function to read a file :) idiot...

 ## Day 2

+- I have prepared the initial state of day2.
+It took little bit time to arrange.
+It looks like i lost time, but I feel like I have a baseline to work with for the next days.
+The future will tell us the situation.
+Now it is ready to implement.